 Whether you are on a ketogenic diet or are lactose intolerant, avocado pudding with chia seeds is a great alternative for anyone craving dessert.
-With ingredients like avocado, coconut milk and chia seeds, this pudding packs a nutrient rich punch.
+With ingredients like avocado, coconut cream and chia seeds, this pudding packs a nutrient rich punch.
 It is full of goodness that will do wonders for your health and general well-being.
 Best of all, it’s delicious and very easy to make.

 Nutrient-Dense Avocado Recipe

 Avocado is a fantastic nutrient-dense fruit.
 It is low in carbohydrates (one medium size avocado has approximately 2g of carbs) full of nutritious fat, antioxidants, vitamins, fibre, magnesium, folate, and loaded with potassium.
 What do all these nutrients translate to?
 Avocados are basically amazing for your health.
 They will help to keep your heart healthy, protect your vision, maintain your bones strong and help you fight against certain types of cancers.

 Pairing avocado with coconut cream and chia seeds makes for a delicious pudding.
 Served chilled it’s absolutely addictive and fantastic for anyone on a ketogenic diet.
 It also works for those who is lactose intolerant as it is dairy free too.
 Give it a try and let me know.

 (311 Calories, 5g net carbs, 13g fibre, 26g fat, 5g protein)

 - 100ml (approximately 1/2 box) Kara coconut cream

 - 1 medium-size ripe avocado